- Chart

 Core Business Areas

-- Community Banking: Offers a range of deposit and loan products to businesses and individuals, including checking and savings accounts, money market accounts, time deposits, commercial real estate loans, construction loans, and small business loans.
-This segment is the core of CWB's operations.
+- Community Banking: Community West Bank offers a full range of banking products and services to individuals and businesses, including checking and savings accounts, money market accounts, certificates of deposit, commercial and industrial loans, real estate loans, agricultural loans, and consumer loans.
+They emphasize personalized service and local decision-making.

 Leadership and Structure

-Community West Bancshares is led by a Board of Directors and a management team.
-Key executive roles typically include Chief Executive Officer, Chief Financial Officer, and heads of various banking and operational divisions.
-The organizational structure is typical of a regional bank, with divisions focused on lending, deposits, operations, and administrative functions.
+Community West Bancshares is led by a Board of Directors and an executive management team.
+Key roles typically include a Chief Executive Officer, Chief Financial Officer, and heads of various banking and operational divisions.
+The organizational structure is hierarchical, with the subsidiary bank operating under the direction of the holding company.

 Top Products and Market Share